 Avi Zeff

-I am a fourth-year PhD student at Columbia interested in number theory and arithmetic geometry, especially p-adic geometry and intersections on spaces of shtukas of various kinds.
+I am a fifth-year PhD student at Columbia interested in number theory and arithmetic geometry, especially p-adic geometry and cycles on spaces of shtukas of various kinds.
 Many of my interests revolve around connections between number theory and various other fields, such as homotopy theory in relation to p-adic geometry, arithmetic applications of derived algebraic geometry, and the mysterious connections to physics appearing in the relative Langlands program.
-(Also, dead languages, music, and many other things.)
 My advisor is Chao Li.

 Email: avizeff@math.columbia.edu.